If you have been designated to take minutes at an IS meeting, the following suggestions should make your job as recording secretary easier.

 - Have ready the minutes of previous meetings and any other material you may need at the meeting, such as any key documents to be discussed.

-- Obtain a list of committee members and an agenda from the chair.
-You can use the agenda as a template for taking minutes if you’re using a laptop during the meeting.
+- Obtain a list of committee members and the meeting agenda.
+You can use the agenda as a template for taking minutes.

 What to Include in Your Minutes: